-Las Animas City Hall, located at 532 Carson Avenue, is the location of the city administrative offices, the city council and court chambers, and the police station and jail facilities.
+Las Animas City Hall, located at 532 Carson Avenue, is the location of the city administrative offices, the city council and court chambers, and the jail facilities.
 The Las Animas Light and Power Company offices are also located at City Hall.

 In addition to general government operations, the city of Las Animas has three public enterprise activities: water, sanitary sewer, and electric.
 The water and sanitary sewer enterprises have outstanding general obligation and other debt; the electric enterprise (Las Animas Power and Light) has no debt.